 You log into Pinitto and see that someone two doors down has the drill you need.
 You send them a message through Pinitto.
 They lend it to you.
 You return it the next day with a thank-you.
 Three months later you're chatting in the lobby about something else entirely.

 The drill is the excuse.
 The conversation is the product.
-Pinitto's role is to make that first reason-to-talk visible, and then disappear.
+Pinitto makes that first reason-to-talk visible, then disappears.

 Same with carpooling to the market on Tuesday.
 Same with the weekly jog at six.
 Same with the Saturday BBQ on the pinboard, the chore rotation on the calendar and the gate-locked-at-ten note in the wiki.
 Each is a small reason for someone in your community to interact with someone else.
 The interactions themselves happen offline.